bank-vaults/bank-vaults.dev/content/docs/mutating-webhook/external-vault.md

 You can use a cloud identity to authenticate the mutating-webhook against the external vault.

-1. Add your cloud authentication method in your external vault, for example the [Azure Auth Method](https://www.vaultproject.io/docs/auth/azure)
+1. Add your cloud authentication method in your external vault, for example, the [Azure Auth Method](https://developer.hashicorp.com/vault/docs/auth/azure).
 1. Configure your `vault-secrets-webhook` to use the this method.
 For example:

     ```yaml